waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Introduction to Druid.md

 # Introduction to Druid {#concept_csl_jkd_z2b .concept}

 Apache Druid is a column-oriented, open-source, distributed data storeused to query and analyze issues in large datasets in real time.
-Apache Druid was later donated to the Apache Software Foundation, and officially became an Apache Software Foundation project.
+Apache Druid was developed by Metamarkets, and then donated to the Apache Software Foundation in the spring of 2019.

 ## Basic features {#section_jcb_mkd_z2b .section}